meenakshisureshbabu/upturnbrands/client/README.md

 * #### `npm run build`

-4. Add the API (Server) url in .env file
+4. Add the API (Server-http://localhost:8080) url in .env file

-5. Add the client ID and secret key in .env file in the server folder
+5. Add the google client ID and google secret key, Client URL as "http://localhost/3000 in .env file in the server folder

-6. In the project directory, you can run:
+6. In the client project directory, you can run:

 * #### `npm start`